rahulgopinath/rahulgopinath.github.io/_posts/2023-11-03-matching-regular-expressions.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
-## Objects
+## Object Based Implementation

-This machinary is a bit complex to understand due to the functions wrapping functions.
+This machinery is a bit complex to understand due to the multiple levels of closures.
 I have found such constructions easier to understand if I think of them in terms of objects.
 So, here is an attempt.
-First, the state class that defines the interface.
+First, the Re class that defines the interface.

 <!--
 ############
-class State:
+class Re:
-    def node(self, nxtstate): pass
+    def trans(self, rnfa): pass
     def parse(self, c: str): pass

 ############
 -->
 <form name='python_run_form'>
 <textarea cols="40" rows="4" name='python_edit'>
-class State:
+class Re:
-    def node(self, nxtstate): pass
+    def trans(self, rnfa): pass
     def parse(self, c: str): pass
 </textarea><br />
 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
 ### Match
-The match is slightly modified
+The match is slightly modified to account for the new Re interface.

 <!--
 ############
 def match(rex, instr):
-    states = {rex.node(accepting)}
+    states = {rex.trans(accepting)}
     for c in instr:
         states = {a for state in states for a in state.parse(c)}
     return any('ACCEPT' in state.parse(None) for state in states)